 For the 2021-22 school year, a family of four could have an income of up to $99,375 annually to be eligible for a private school scholarship.
-For the 2020-21 school year, a scholarship award to pay for tuition and fees at an eligible private school was worth an average of $7,000 per child, depending on where the student lived and their grade level.
+The scholarship award is based on where the student lives and their grade level.
 To view the 2021-22 scholarship award amounts, please click here.

 - Students entering kindergarten must be 5 on or before Sept.
 1.